Giclee Print: Red Tea with Chrysanthemum Chromatogram

 Soil chromatography is often used by farmers to qualitatively assess soil health.
 I’ve spent the past two years turning this lesser known soil science test into a more expansive artistic technique.
 I use soil chromatography to illuminate the vitality of the world around us.
 Each color and striation signifies a separate compound or bacteria present in the tea, fruit, or plant I used to make the chromatograms (one-of-a-kind prints made using chromatography).

+This listing is for a giclee print (aka a digitally printed copy) of a chromatogram I made for my body of work titled The Land Loves Us.
+You will receive a 10" x 10" unframed reproduction print.
 Note that while I have uploaded photos that match the prints' colors as closely as I can, colors may vary among different computer monitors.
 What appears on your monitor may not reflect the exact shades of color in the print.

 Red Tea blended with a White Chrysanthemum that turned Green overnight